imKashyap/Standalone-Server/README.md

 nodemon
 ```

 > Nodemon is an NPM package used to watch for the changes in source code and restart the shelf server automatically.
 You can install it by doing `npm i -g nodemon`.
+But make sure node is installed in your machine.

 Visit [http://localhost:4040](http://localhost:4040) and make sure you see the following screen: